Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 The condition is also fulfilled if the trainee already grabs the `Object` before the step is activated, so, if a trainee is already holding the specified object in hand while this condition is active, it is fulfilled immediately.

-### Interaction in VR
+#### Interaction in VR

 To grab the object in VR, by default, the trainee has to move one of their hands/controllers into the object (it’s collider) and press the trigger button.
 The button to trigger can be changed by the template developer as described here (TO BE DONE).

-### Interaction in Desktop Mode
+#### Interaction in Desktop Mode

 To grab the object in Desktop Mode, the trainee has to move the mouse on the object (so that the cast ray hit’s the objects collider) and press the left mouse button.
-The button to trigger can be changed by the template developer as described here (TO BE DONE).

-### Interaction Highlights
+#### Interaction Highlights
 Before the controller button or, respectively, mouse button is pressed, by default, the object is already highlighted to indicate that the trainee can now grab this object.
 This “on hover” effect can be changed by the template developer here (TO BE DONE).
 The training designer can also change this in the interactable highlighter property of the given object as described here.
 You can easily enable/disable this hover effect, or change the highlight color and transparency (TO BE DONE).

 ### Application Example